aklos/slogidex/README.md

 ## Development

+1. Install tauri dependencies with: `yarn install`
-Start the development build with: `yarn tauri dev`
+2. Then start the development build with: `yarn tauri dev`

-It will install all required packages and launch the application for testing.
+This will install and compile all required packages then launch the application for testing.

 ## Contributing